Haima Family

 The Haima Family is a compact sedan and hatchback produced by the Chinese manufacturer Haima Automobile.
 The model was introduced in 2003.

-Haima Family (2003–2007)
+Haima Family I (2003–2007)

 The first generation Haima Family was a badge engineered version of the eighth generation Mazda 323 with completely redesigned front and rear ends sold in China by Haima Automobile.

 Haima Happin

 An identical model was also available at the same time originally rebadged as the Haima Happin (海福星, Haifuxing) wearing exactly the same front bumper as the Mazda 323 at launch, but later had a facelift that features redesigned front and rear bumpers and new lamps to differentiate from the Mazda design with prices ranging from 59,800 yuan to 66,800 yuan.

 Haima Family II (2007–2013)

-The second generation Haima Family was originally launched as the Haima 3 based on the same platform as the first generation Mazda 3.
+The second generation Haima Family was originally launched as the Haima 3 based on the same platform as the ninth generation Mazda 323.
 However, the model was renamed to Haima Family after the 2011 facelift with prices starting from 76,800 yuan to 98,800 yuan.